jpartida97/alexa-davinci-skill/docs/Challenges-Integrating-GPT-3-With-Alexa.md

    <br/> \* Sending the last interactions as context, along with the current user message is useful, but the big picture is lost really fast, and
    this usually means having incoherent conversations.
    <br/> **\* Solution:**
-    - I ask the model to summarize the conversation topic in few words, to include this in the beginning of the message.
+    - I make another HTTP request to the model to summarize the conversation topic in few tokens, to include this in the beginning of the message.
         ```
         Dime el tema de conversación: {
-        Alexa es amable y hablamos de: "Los personajes de Lego".
+        Alexa [random_modifier] y hablamos de: "[summaryzed_conversation_topic]".
         [Persona_A] qué opinas de los legos.
         [Alexa] Las figuras de Lego son una excelente forma de estimular la creatividad de los niños y de
         desarrollar sus habilidades de construcción y de solución de problemas.